JortBox/Halo-FDCA/README.md

 ## Example (Abell 2744)
 We will now show an exapmle to showcase the code using Abell 2744.
 See:https://ui.adsabs.harvard.edu/abs/2017ApJ...845...81P  by C.J.J Pearce, (2017) for more information on the cluster.
 ### Input
+The code requires very specific input to be able to work properly.

+- .FITS file:
+This includes a FITS image with a clean preferably point source subtracted radio image of a galaxy cluster containing diffuse emission.

+- .reg file:
+A DS9 region file with ragions drawn around contamination in the image, saved in physical coordinates.
+The schape of the region can be of any kind.
+A region file is not mandatory to be able to run the code.

 ### Settings
 Halo-FDCA is very flexible and has many settings that can be easily set by the user within the terminal using `argparse`.
 All possible settings and their use can be retrieved by entering `python3 HaloFitting.py -h` in the terminal.
 The help page will look like this: